Tearnote/portfolio/README.md

     python manage.py portfoliotstatic
     ```
     This will copy all static files into the `static` folder in the project.
 The default Nginx configuration will serve these files directly.
+14. For mailing list functionality, customize the hardcoded Mailchimp widget in [`home/templates/home/index.html`](home/templates/home/index.html) with code generated from the Mailchimp control panel.

 ## Bugs